-Canadian cellist Hannah Addario-Berryhas been delighting music lovers around the world for over a decade.
+Canadian cellist Hannah Addario-Berry (she/her) has been delighting music lovers around the world for over two decades.
 Specializing in chamber music and solo repertoire, Hannah is passionately committed to performing music by living composers.
-Along with her exquisite cello playing, Hannah’s warmth and unique presentation style enable listeners to forge a deeper connection with music.
+Along with her exquisite cello playing, Hannah's warmth and engaging presentation style enable listeners to forge a deeper connection with music.

 In 2015, Hannah created Scordatura, an innovative project combining Zoltán Kodály's monumental Sonata for Solo Cello with a series of newly commissioned works, all of which share a unique altered tuning of the cello.
 Scordatura celebrated the centenary of Kodály's Sonata and explored a new sound space for solo cello.
 Hannah performed the program in 25 cities around the US and Canada and recorded Scordatura in early 2016.
 Her previous album, Lady in the East, features music for solo cello by the Canadian composer Stephen Brown and was reviewed by Gramophone Magazine in October 2014.